bokkypoobah/FixedSupplyTokenFactory/UserGuide.md

 The Ropsten, Kovan, Rinkeby and Görli testnets have faucets where you can request for some testnet ETH.

-To deploy your own token contract, you will need sufficient ethers to pay for factory `minimumFee` and the Ethereum network transaction fees.
+To deploy your own token contract, you will need sufficient ethers to pay for factory `minimumFee` (currently set to 0.1 ethers) and the Ethereum network transaction fees.

 Experiment in the testnets before deploying your own token contracts on the Ethereum mainnet.